Marina Coastal Expressway, Singapore

-The tenth expressway, Marina Coastal Expressway (MCE) will be approximately 5km long and will have a dual five lane.
-Due to the emerging needs and the changing face of Singapore this is expected to be one of the important landmarks connecting the island-wide road network.
-The Marina South and Strait View areas will now have a direct connecting route with the underground east-west transport link.
+The tenth expressway, Marina Coastal Expressway (MCE) is approximately 5km long and has a dual five lane.
+It is one of the important landmarks connecting the island-wide road network.
+The Marina South and Strait View areas now have a direct connecting route with the underground east-west transport link.
 The link is common to Ayer Rajah Expressway (AYE), East Coast Parkway (ECP) and the Kallang-Paya Lebar Expressway (KPE).

-Due to the increased development activity in the area MCE would be the most viable link for all commuters from Marina Bay to the rest of the island.
-MCE can help ease the situation in the near future with the increase in traffic which is expected to rise exponentially with the development activity.
-A few upcoming developments in the vicinity are Marina Bay Financial Centre, Marina Bay Sands Integrated Resort, the Sail @Marina Bay and the Marina Barrage.
+Due to the increased development activity in the area MCE is the most viable link for all commuters from Marina Bay to the rest of the island.
+MCE will help ease the situation in the near future with the increase in traffic which is expected to rise exponentially.
+A few developments in the vicinity are Marina Bay Financial Centre, Marina Bay Sands Integrated Resort, the Sail @Marina Bay and the Marina Barrage.

 Project facts